aliesbelik/awesome-gatling/README.md

 ## Contributing

-Contributions are welcome!<br />
+Contributions are welcome!\
-Please take a look at the [contribution guidelines](https://github.com/aliesbelik/awesome-gatling/blob/master/CONTRIBUTING.md) first.
+Please take a look at the [contribution guidelines](CONTRIBUTING.md) first.

 ## License